 In addition, the judge wrote that one of the May notices directed jurisdictions to revert to the AI process.
-The judge also noted that the Consolidated Plan regulations requiring jurisdictions to certify that they were affirmatively furthering fair housing still entailed "taking appropriate actions" to overcome the effects of impediments to fair housing as well as maintaining records reflecting the analysis of impediments and actions taken to overcome them.
+The judge also noted that the Consolidated Plan regulations requiring jurisdictions to certify that they were affirmatively furthering fair housing still entailed "taking appropriate actions" to overcome the effects of impediments to fair housing as well as to maintain records reflecting the analysis of impediments and actions taken to overcome them.
 Therefore, the judge concluded that the notice "effectively reminded program participants about the continuing effective parts of the AFFH rule," and that "despite withdrawal of the Assessment Tool, many components of the AFFH rule remain in effect."
 The components the judge claimed remained in effect were: the definition of "affirmatively furthering fair housing," community participation and consultation, certification of AFFH compliance, and recordkeeping.
-However, the new community participation requirements in the AFFH rule and in the Consolidated Plan rule (the most important feature of the four) as amended by the AFFH rule all refer to the AFH - not the AI.
+However, the new community participation requirements in the AFFH rule and in the Consolidated Plan rule (the most important feature of the four) as amended by the AFFH rule all refer to the AFH, not the AI.

 The three advocacy organizations that sued HUD filed a motion on September 14, 2018 asking the court to set aside its judgement and to allow the plaintiffs to amend their legal argument.
-The plaintiffs asserted that the court misunderstood key elements of the AFFH and Consolidated Plan process.
-They also assert that because the provisions that the court mistakenly concluded remained active were never even raised by HUD (they were the judge's observations), the plaintiffs never had an opportunity to respond to such conclusions.
-As of the date this Advocates' Guide went to press, the judge has not acted on the plaintiffs' motion.
+The plaintiffs asserted that the court misunderstood key elements of the AFFH and Consolidated Plan processes.
+They also asserted that because the provisions that the court mistakenly concluded remained active were never even raised by HUD (they were the judge's observations), the plaintiffs never had an opportunity to respond to such conclusions.
+The judge did not accept the plaintiffs' motion.